ml18j36w/MSc-Project/README.md

 # How to use

+clone pal_face_detector_opencv and person_follower into yout catkin workspace/src, and use catkin build to build the packages

 There are pre-stored human faces in the person_follower repository for testing.
 If you want test different human face, simply change the value of "friend_image" and "frame" in welcoming.py into the images of known face and the face you want to be recognised.

 1. use pal_face_detector_opencv to capture faces from robot camera